 Yes, a special permit is needed to provide sedation to patients.
-Near the end of 2019, the Dentistry Examining Board and ad-hoc committee comprised of three of the dentists on the board proposed some changes to the anesthesia guidelines and required permits in Chapter DE 11 in the Administrative Rules section.
-The Class I permit… Continue Reading Do I need to have a special permit to provide sedation to patients in my dental practice?
+Near the end of 2019, the Dentistry Examining made some changes to the anesthesia guidelines and required permits in Chapter DE 11 in the Administrative Rules section, that went into effect in 2020.
+The Class I permit covers minimal sedation and will no longer… Continue Reading Do I need to have a special permit to provide sedation to patients in my dental practice?

 Dentists are required to obtain 30 credit hours of continuing education to receive a renewal license.
 That requirement applies to the Sept.
 30, 2021 renewal deadline.
 Are there requirements for the types of courses that must be taken?